Revolution of 1930: Execution

 The deposed President Washington Luís leaving the Guanabara Palace, the official residence (October 24).
+Seated beside him is Cardinal Leme.

 The operation to depose the president was initiated on the morning of 24 October.
 Before dawn, the Minister of War and commander of the 1st Military Region came to talk with Luís, and it became clear the situation was unsustainable and irreversible.
 Shortly before 9 a.m., Leme called to speak with Minister of Foreign Affairs Otávio Mangabeira that he had been told Fort Copacabana ordered the President to leave by 11 a.m., and, as a warning, they would begin shooting dry powder after 9 a.m.
 Luís determined that his wife and other ladies in the Guanabara Palace, Luís's residence, would evacuate and seek shelter in their friends' house in Cosme Velho.
 Shots of dry powder began as they left, which scared the entire population of Rio.

 Klinger's appeal, signed by the generals, appeared early in the press.
 Consequently, mobs were soon enthusiastically setting fire to pro-government newspapers.
 Meanwhile, rebel troops were moved from the regiment at Praia Vermelha to the Guanabara Palace.
 The movement was hindered only by crowds of armed civilians hoping to join the march.
 The president gathered those present and allowed them to leave, but none did so, and all stuck by his side.
 Though the president was told that he could count on 2,600 soldiers, the police brigade defending the Guanabara Palace chose not to resist.
 Tasso Fragoso and Mena Barreto, as well as Alfredo Malan d'Angrogne, entered.
 They found the president, who got up to speak with them, sitting solemnly in a small gloomy room and surrounded by his cabinet, sons, a few friends, and congressmen.
 In the distance were taunting cries from the crowd outside.